-The United States Congress authorized the DWSRF as part of the SDWA in August of 1996.
-The DWSRF allows each state, which successfully applies for and receives a capitalization grant, funding for loans to public water supply systems to make infrastructure improvements to achieve compliance with national primary drinking water regulations or otherwise further the public health protection objectives of the SDWA.
+The United States Congress authorized the Drinking Water State Revolving Fund (DWSRF) as part of the Amendments to the Safe Drinking Water Act (SDWA) (42 U.S.C.
+300f -300j-9), in August of 1996.
+The DWSRF allows each state to apply for and receive a capitalization grant, which provides funding for loans to public water supply systems to make infrastructure improvements necessary for compliance with national primary drinking water regulations or otherwise further the public health protection objectives of the SDWA.
 In Oklahoma, OWRB provides low-interest loans to eligible public water supply systems according to the project priority system developed by DEQ.
-In addition, Congress provided funding for set- aside activities to administer the DWSRF program and benefit water supply systems in meeting the requirements of the SDWA.
+In addition to loans, Congress provided funding for set-aside activities to administer the DWSRF program and benefit water supply systems in meeting the requirements of the SDWA.

-DEQ and OWRB herewith submit the State Fiscal Year (SFY) 2025 DWSRF Annual Report to EPA.
-For the purpose of this report and future reports on the DWSRF, the reporting period will be the state's fiscal year from July 1, 2024, through June 30, 2025.
+For the purposes of this report on the DWSRF, the reporting period will be the state's fiscal year ending June 30th.
+Thus, the reporting period for this document is from July 1, 2024, through June 30, 2025.